davegoblue/WearableCourseProject/README.md

 * There is a single script called run_analysis.R which loads, cleans, subsets, and summzrizes the project data

-* There is a single codebook CodeBook.md that contains the raw data, processing/transformation, and final variables
+* There is a single codebook CodeBook.md that describes the background, raw data, processing/transformation, and final variables